saranshbansal/learn-aws/NOTES_IAM_COGNITO.md

 Identity Pools enable you to create unique identities for your users and authenticate them with identity providers.
 With an identity, you can obtain temporary, limited-privilege AWS credentials to access other AWS services.

+`AWS Security Token Service (STS)` is used to generate temporary credentials.

 Cognito tracks the association between user identity and the various different devices they sign-in from.

 In order to provide a seamless user experience for your application, Cognito uses Push Synchronization to push updates and synchronize user data across multiple devices.